zbraiterman/security-community/linux-love.md

 Vendor neutral
 Multiple roles (Dev, DevOps, Security, etc.)

-Over time, recruiters’ expectations and requirements for future jobs that build upon Linux fundamentals will start to make sense
+Over time, recruiters’ expectations and requirements for future jobs that build upon Linux fundamentals will start to make sense...
 ![](/images/and_then.png)